Hamtaro: Ham-Hams Unite!: Development

-Hamtaro: Ham-Hams Unite! was for the Game Boy Color.It was released in Japan on April 21, 2001, It was the final video game released for the Game Boy Color by Nintendo.
+Hamtaro: Ham-Hams Unite! was developed by Pax Softnica and Nintendo and published by Nintendo for the Game Boy Color.
+It was released in Japan on April 21, 2001, It was the final video game released for the Game Boy Color by Nintendo.
 French localizers made attempts to make the language options in the game as explicit as possible to help players learn.
 It is a sequel to the 2000 Game Boy Color release Tottoko Hamtaro: Tomodachi Daisakusen Dechu.
 It was followed by Hamtaro: Ham-Ham Heartbreak for the Game Boy Advance in 2003, likewise developed by Pax Softnica and published by Nintendo, featuring similar gameplay.

 Reception

 Hamtaro: Ham-Hams Unite! is the seventh best-selling Game Boy Color game in Japan, with 497,061 copies sold.
 The four reviewers in Famitsu complimented the games, particularly the animations and actions as exceeding their expectations.
 Two reviewers said the game may have too much dialogue for some younger players to be able read and comprehend while another reviewer said that younger players will still enjoy the dress-up and dance parts of the game.

 Outside of Japan, Hamtaro: Ham-Hams Unite! has received generally positive reception since its release.
 Nintendo Power praised it for its "clever and amusing" design.
 GamePro and X-Play expected it to be a success among children, with GamePro calling its gameplay "oddly compelling.
 IGN found it to be original and engrossing for all ages, praising its visuals and animations relative to other Game Boy Color games.
 Eurogamer similarly praised efforts to make the game appealing to all ages while also commending Nintendo for making a game about a language barrier.
 Jeux Video praised the visuals and the dialogue mechanics, calling it amusing.
 It found the music lacking, suggesting that it and other Game Boy Color music would only appeal to a limited audience.
 Nintendo World Report was critical of the game, praising its aesthetic but feeling that its puzzles were illogical and gameplay nonexistent.
 Writer Jacob Whritenour praised it for capturing the feel of the anime it is based on.